 - Cremini mushrooms: These light brown mushrooms have a mild flavor and are easy to find in most grocery stores.
 Their meaty texture works great with pasta and they absorb sauce well.
 They are also sold as baby bella mushrooms.

-- Shitake mushrooms: Shitake mushrooms are mostly grown in Asian countries and have a strong earthy umami flavor.
+- Shiitake mushrooms: Shitake mushrooms are primarily grown in Asian countries and have a strong earthy umami flavor.
 They are stronger than a typical white mushroom and add tons of delicious flavor.
 If you can't find shitake mushrooms, you can always sprinkle some shitake mushroom powder on top of the pasta to kick up the mushroom flavor.

 - Porcini mushrooms: These mushrooms are used in Italian dishes and add a nice nutty, creamy flavor to dishes.
 They are delicious with pasta, which is why they work great for this recipe, but can be more expensive and harder to find.
 If you decide to use dried porcinis, make sure to rehydrate them first in boiling water for about 15 minutes.

-- Button mushrooms (white mushrooms): These are the standard mushrooms found in most grocery stores and work great with pasta.
+- Button mushrooms (white mushrooms): These mushrooms are found in most grocery stores and work great with pasta.
 They soak up the flavor of the sauce, have a great texture, and are a great choice.